biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         m_jan2020@mjan2020VirtualBox:~$ samtools mpileup -f /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa SAMEA2569438.chr10.sorted.bam | awk '{if ($4>=20) print}' | less

 ### Alignment post-processing
 The alignment file in the BAM format needs a series of post-processing steps that are required for variant discovery.
-The different steps that are shown here will produce an analysis-ready BAM file that can be used in the following module of this course
+The different steps that are shown here will produce an analysis-ready BAM file that can be used in the following section of this course.

 ##### **Adding metadata to the alignment file**
-BWA generates a `BAM` file without any metadata on the sequencing experimental design that has been used, this is why we need to manually add this metadata so it can by used by the variant calling analysis that is described in the variant calling section of this course.
-For this, we are going to use [Picard AddOrReplaceReadGroups](https://gatk.broadinstitute.org/hc/en-us/articles/360037226472-AddOrReplaceReadGroups-Picard-) in the following way:
+BWA generates a BAM file without metadata information about the experimental design that has been used during the sequencing, this is why we need to manually add this metadata so it can be used during the variant calling analysis described in the variant calling section of this course.
+To do this, we are going to use [Picard AddOrReplaceReadGroups](https://gatk.broadinstitute.org/hc/en-us/articles/360037226472-AddOrReplaceReadGroups-Picard-) in the following way:

         m_jan2020@mjan2020VirtualBox:~$ picard AddOrReplaceReadGroups I=SAMEA2569438.chr10.sorted.bam RGSM=SAMEA2569438 RGLB=SAMEA2569438 RGPL=ILLUMINA O=SAMEA2569438.chr10.sorted.reheaded.bam RGPU=SAMEA2569438

-This command will add information on the sample id that has been sequenced, what sequencing platform has been used and also information on the sequencing library id.
-You can check the SAM header for the new BAM with metadata information by doing:
+This command will add information about the sample id that has been sequenced, which sequencing platform has been used and also information about the sequencing library id.
+You can verify that the SAM header contains this metadata information by doing:

         m_jan2020@mjan2020VirtualBox:~$ samtools view -H SAMEA2569438.chr10.sorted.reheaded.bam

-And you will see the added metadata in the `@RG` line:
+And you will see the new metadata in the line starting with `@RG`:

         @HD     VN:1.6  SO:unsorted
         @SQ     SN:10   LN:23207287